 Mehul N. Madia’s broad-based litigation and enforcement practice supports corporate and individual clients in white collar criminal defense and Foreign Corrupt Practices Act (FCPA) matters, internal investigations, complex civil litigation, and government enforcement actions.

-As Counsel in the Washington, DC office of Buckley Sandler LLP, Mr. Madia has represented clients in matters initiated by a host of government agencies, including the Department of Justice (DOJ), the Consumer Financial Protection Bureau (CFPB), the Commodity Futures Trading Commission (CFTC), the Department of Housing and Urban Development (HUD), the Federal Housing Finance Agency (FHFA), the New York Department of Financial Services (NYDFS), various state attorneys general, and several international regulatory bodies.
+As Counsel in the Washington, D.C., office of Buckley Sandler LLP, Mr. Madia has represented clients in matters initiated by a host of government agencies, including the Department of Justice (DOJ), the Consumer Financial Protection Bureau (CFPB), the Commodity Futures Trading Commission (CFTC), the Department of Housing and Urban Development (HUD), the Federal Housing Finance Agency (FHFA), the New York Department of Financial Services (NYDFS), various state attorneys general, and several international regulatory bodies.

 Mr. Madia also has significant experience handling complex civil litigation initiated by private plaintiffs involving financial institutions.

-Mr. Madia’s recent representations include:
+Mr. Madia’s recent work includes:

 - Defending lender-placed insurance providers in multiple putative class actions, as well as in investigations brought by the DOJ, HUD, and state insurance regulators, including the NYDFS and the Massachusetts Attorney General

-- Representing large financial services companies in investigations and enforcement actions initiated by the CFPB
+- Representing large financial services companies in investigations and enforcement actions initiated by the CFPB and SEC

 - Representing a mortgage servicer in an investigation initiated by the FHFA related to its investments in residential mortgage-backed securities